How to Clear Cache in WordPress: 6 Simple Methods

-All of Hostinger’s web hosting plans are LiteSpeed-powered, and the plugin comes pre-installed in every hosting account.
+All of Hostinger’s web hosting plans, including WordPress-optimized ones, are LiteSpeed-powered and the plugin comes pre-installed in every hosting account.
 However, if you’re using a different web host, simply navigate to the WordPress plugin directory to download the plugin.

 The LiteSpeed Cache plugin offers multiple ways to clear WordPress cache.
 From setting automatic cache purge based on specific conditions to including specific website URLs for a scheduled purge.
 Follow the instructions below for that:

 - Once you install and activate the plugin, access your WordPress admin dashboard.
 Then, go to LiteSpeed Cache.